UK Visa Guide

 Will students always be interviewed when they apply for a visa?

 Yes, for Tier 4 General applicants applying from the countries where the Credibility Test has been rolled out and this will happen when they submit their visa applications at their local VACs.
 However students are not likely to be interviewed for if they are applying under Tier 4 Child route or other visa routes.
-It is worth to note that UKBA defined ‘low risk’ countries are exempt from the Visa Interview requirement.
+It is worth to note that UKVI(UK Visas and Immigration, also known as UKBA)defined ‘low risk’ countries are exempt from the Visa Interview requirement.

 How do I prepare for the Visa Interview?